This post may contain affiliate links. Please read my disclaimer for more information.

 There are pros and cons to both types.

-Believe it or not, you will actually get a more consistent ground with the manual grinders, but you won’t adjust the grounds’ size.
+Believe it or not, you will actually get a more consistent ground with the manual grinders, but you won’t have as many options to change the grind size as you would with an electric grinder.

 Another drawback to the manual type is that if you are making coffee for a larger number of people, you may find manually grinding each cup to be overwhelming.